 Or the Janitor is Neil Flynn, fallen on hard times.

-Perhaps his constant lying, story-telling and hazing of JD is him practising his comedy skills (Neil Flynn is a consummate improv comedian).
+Perhaps his constant lying, story-telling and hazing of JD is him practicing his comedy skills (Neil Flynn is a consummate improv comedian).

 Scrubs also shares a universe with Cougar Town, as shown with Ted Buckland appearing in an episode, but Zach Braff also exists in the universe.
 Also, Courtney Cox plays a role in both shows, yet Ted didn't even notice how much Jules looked like Dr. Maddox.
 Also, Christa Miller plays both Jordan on Scrubs and Ellie on Series/Cougartown.